FAQ

 Dock

 You will notice two docks in the harbor.
-One is the “public” dock, located by the parking lot, and is available for public use.
-Next to the town boat ramp is the commercial fishing dock.
-In the summer season, both of these facilities are in heavy use, and docking times for boats is limited.
+One is the “public” dock, located by the parking lot and available for public use.
+A commercial fishing dock is also in the harbor.
+In the summer season these facilities are in heavy use, and docking times for boats is limited.
 Dinghies and launches with motors are not allowed at the “public” dock.

-There is a portable toilet at the town dock.
+There is a portable toilet at the town dock in the summer.
 Please be mindful of others and keep it clean, as this toilet is not serviced regularly.
 There is no trash receptacle or dumpster at the town dock, so please remove any waste you create or bring with you.

 Nearby Islands

 The islands you see near the Sorrento shoreline include Stave (private with some conserved lands), Calf (private), Preble (conserved), Dram (conserved), Bean (conserved) and Ingalls (private).
-Please plan in advance for any mooring or beach activities you want to have.
+Please plan in advance for any mooring or beach activities.
 Check with Frenchman Bay Conservancy, Maine Coast Heritage Trust, and the Nature Conservancy for the latest information on these islands.

 Fires and Brush Burning